kpatel1989/coding-challenge/README.md

 # coding-challenge
-My Solution to coding problems
+My Solution to coding problems from daily codind challenge